promlptco/Opentopics-Bio-Inspired/SESSION_CONTEXT.md

 ### Problem Statement (Formalised)
 Added as an explicit blockquote in the Introduction (§1):
-> *"What are the minimum ecological conditions under which kin-directed maternal care can build under evolutionary selection from a depleted baseline — that is, for the selection gradient on care to reverse from negative to positive in a population whose care level has been eroded by prior evolution?"*
+> *"What are the minimum ecological conditions under which kin-biased maternal care can build under evolutionary selection from a depleted baseline — that is, for the selection gradient on care to reverse from negative to positive in a population whose care level has been eroded by prior evolution?"*

 Key framing decisions embedded:
 - "build" not "emerge" — avoids the absolute-zero trap (operative threshold ≈ 0.075)
-- "kin-directed" — matches new title
+- "kin-biased" — matches new title
 - "depleted baseline" — init mean=0.25, below Phase 3 eroded equilibrium 0.42
 - "no kin recognition gene" — spatial proximity is the sole mechanism